Share the gift of time by joining University Medical Center Brackenridge's Volunteer family!

 The University Medical Center Brackenridge (UMCB) has been an essential medical resource for the people of Austin and Central Texas, serving as the only Level One Trauma Center for adults in the region.
 UMCB is known for innovations, cutting-edge technology, academic medicine and education.
 Each of these contribute to advancing healthcare to the next level.

-- Applications are reviewed and evaluated.
+- Applications reviewed and evaluated

 - After the interviews, those chosen will be notified by email and invited to the next orientation.
 For those that do not hear back, your application did not go through.

-Health Requirements For All Volunteers:
+Health Requirements for ALL Volunteers:

 Volunteers will need to purchase a uniform, and pay for the criminal background check processing fee.
 (Checks and cash only)